NiccoloSalvini/thesis/docs/03-infrastructure.md

 30 11 * * * /home/oracle/scripts/get_data.R

 To a certain extent what it has been already presented since now might fit for personal use.
 A scheduler can daily execute the scraping script and can generate a .csv file.
 Later the same .csv file can be parsed into an application and analysis can be locally reported.
 The solution proposed is totally _not feasible_ in a production environment, since in order to be executed a vast number files has to be sourced and a number of functions should be routinely called.
 For these reasons the present architecture can not be shared.
-The solution adopted tries to minimize the analyst/scientist involvement into scraping procedures by offering a compact solution that manages all the processes without having to know how scraping under the hood is working.
+The solution adopted tries to minimize the analyst/scientist involvement into scraping procedures by offering a compact and fast (due to Parallel execution) service that manages all the processes without having to know how scraping under the hood is working.

 ## REST API